MikeAli/PuckHogPizza.github.io/README.md

 # The next pizza night is:
 **Friday, February 6th, any time after 6:30 pm ET.**
+*Due to construction traffic on 401 - I'd recommend leaving around 7ish to arrive around 7:30 - 8.
+Or you can take US 1 to burlington mills rd to cut around it.

 I've got enough dough for six medium pizzas.
 Partners/significant others welcome.
 If you're planning to bring a child please let me know in advance.
 Once I'm out of pizzza - I'm out.
 Read the details below